wzb56/librdkafka/CONFIGURATION.md

 socket.send.buffer.bytes                 |             0 | Broker socket send buffer size.
 System default is used if 0.
 socket.receive.buffer.bytes              |             0 | Broker socket receive buffer size.
 System default is used if 0.
 socket.keepalive.enable                  |         false | Enable TCP keep-alives (SO_KEEPALIVE) on broker sockets
-socket.max.fails                         |             0 | Maximum number of send failures (e.g., timed out requests) before disconnecting from the broker and reconnecting.
-Disable with 0. broker.address.ttl                       |        300000 | How long to cache the broker address resolving results. statistics.interval.ms                   |             0 | librdkafka statistics emit interval.
+socket.max.fails                         |             0 | Disconnect from broker when this number of send failures (e.g., timed out requests) is reached.
+Disable with 0.
+NOTE: The connection is automatically re-established. broker.address.ttl                       |        300000 | How long to cache the broker address resolving results. statistics.interval.ms                   |             0 | librdkafka statistics emit interval.
 The application also needs to register a stats callback using `rd_kafka_conf_set_stats_cb()`.
 The granularity is 1000ms.
 A value of 0 disables statistics. error_cb                                 |               | Error callback (set with rd_kafka_conf_set_error_cb())